The complaints process

 The information the investigator gathers is given to the CAC in a written report.
 The CAC members read the information provided by all parties and decide the complaint.

 The CAC makes a decision

-The Committee can:
+The CAC can:

-- Decide that misconduct may have taken place, and refer the complaint to the Tribunal to consider.
+- decide that misconduct may have taken place, and refer the complaint to the Tribunal to consider.

 If the CAC makes a finding of unsatisfactory conduct